mitchadam/mitchadam.github.io/content/Principles/_index.md

 ## Mindfulness.
 Acceptance.
 Gratitude.

 First, cultivate mindfulness.
-Mindfulness allows you become aware of your thoughts and break out of your inner monologue.
+Mindfulness allows you to become aware of your thoughts and break out of your inner monologue.
 Next practice acceptance.
 Acceptance is the willingness to experience thoughts and feelings without struggling against them.
 This shifts the power to you.
 Finally, be grateful.
 When you are grateful there is no room in your mind for negative emotions.

 ## Happiness is a choice.

 Happiness is a choice, this is the cheat code to life.
-Events are neither positive or negative, it is your judgement which attaches sentiment.
+Events are neither positive nor negative, it is your judgement which attaches sentiment.
 Realize that you can choose your judgment and how you feel.
 Once you realize this choose to be happy.
 Being unhappy only takes away from the quality of your life, it does not make anything else better.

 ## Consistently good, occasionally great.